shoebox639/etsy-searcher/readme.md

 # Searching Etsy

 An all client-side and dependency-free app that searches Etsy for you.
+It is written completely in ES6 and transpiled with babel.

 ##Compatibility
 This site was tested on Chrome 50.
 Any other modern browser should work, except IE.